 An Office-Focused Treadmill Design

 The ThermoTread GT is purpose-built from the ground up for walking in an office setting.
-Unlike running treadmills, whose components aren't attuned to walking speeds, ThermoTread's gearing ratios are specially optimized to deliver high torque at low speeds, ideal for walking.
+Unlike running treadmills, whose components aren't attuned to walking speeds, ThermoTread's gearing ratios are specially optimized to deliver high torque at low speeds, which is ideal for walking.
 The result is a reliable, long lasting office treadmill.
 Just as important is the motor's noise signature.
 Noisy treadmills can be a nuisance in the workplace, particularly in small, personal offices.
 At just over 42 dB, the ThermoTread's whisper-quiet motor has the lowest noise signature of any office treadmill we've tested.

 Despite its robust weight, positioning the ThermoTread underneath a desk is easy, thanks to two wheels towards the front of the treadmill, underneath the motor housing.
 Simply lift the back of the treadmill and push or pull it into place.
 The ThermoTread's 20"-wide treadmill belt provides a spacious walking surface that allows for a varied gait—an absolute necessity for preventing leg and hip pain during bouts of prolonged walking.
 Its 52" belt length reduces the treadmill's footprint, allowing for more space behind.
 This feature is especially useful in a shared office environment, where you can expect a lot of foot traffic behind the treadmill.
 Aluminum side rails beside the belt provide enough space to safely stand when not walking, and match the office decor better than the more gym-oriented aesthetics of other office treadmills.

 Where You’ll Really Notice the Difference: the Desktop Console